Château Latour-Martillac Pessac-Léognan blanc 2019 - Grand Cru Classé

 About the wine:

 A medium-bodied to full-bodied white wine with aromas of dried grapefruit, lemon curd, fennel, gooseberry, and clove.
-Rich, dense, and spicy, with a touch of liveliness.
-Enjoy now or cellar.
+Rich, dense, and spicy, with a hint of liveliness.
+Ready to drink or suitable for aging.

 Jeb Dunnuck